symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 title: LocalSparqlEndpoint
 ---

 On this page we describe how to set up your own SPARQL endpoint at a local server running under a recent Linux Debian Ubuntu distribution.
-We assume that an apache webserver process is running on that server.
+We assume that an apache webserver process with functioning mod\_rewrite is running on that server.

 There are plenty of RDF stores based on MySQL databases.
 Much of them are well suited for serving SymbolicData Data (we successfully used an [arc2 based store](https://github.com/semsol/arc2/wiki)).